notaryproject/specifications/specs/signing-and-verification-workflow.md

 1. **Should implementations of the Notary Project specification verify the signature? :** Depending upon [trust-policy](./trust-store-trust-policy.md#trust-policy) configuration, determine whether the Notary Project specification implementor needs to verify the signature or not.
    If signature verification should be skipped for the given artifact, skip the below steps and directly jump to step 4.
-1. **Get signature artifact descriptors:** Using the [OCI Distribution Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers) download the Notary signature manifest descriptors.
+1. **Get signature artifact descriptors:** Using the [OCI Distribution Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers) download the Notary Project signature manifest descriptors.
-   The `artifactType` parameter is set to the Notary signature's artifact type `application/vnd.cncf.notary.signature`.
+   The `artifactType` parameter is set to the Notary Project signature's artifact type `application/vnd.cncf.notary.signature`.
 1. For each signature artifact descriptor, perform the following steps:
-    1. **Get signature artifact manifest:** Download the Notary signature's manifest for the given artifact descriptor.
+    1. **Get signature artifact manifest:** Download the Notary Project signature's manifest for the given artifact descriptor.
     1. **Filter signature artifact manifest:**
         1. Filter out the unsupported signature formats by comparing the signature envelope format type (`[descriptors].descriptor.mediaType`) in the signature manifest, with the supported formats defined in [signature specification](./signature-specification.md#storage).
         1. Depending upon the trust-store and trust-policy configuration, further filter out signature manifests.